Cash and Check Handling Policy

 Departmental Cash Handling Procedure - A documented cash handling plan that establishes, at a minimum, the internal controls named in this policy and its related procedures.

-Deposit Bag - A bag with a lock or a tamper-proof plastic bag with seal used to contain cash, cash equivalents, or checks intended for deposit.
-Departments can order bags through the Cashier's Office.
+Deposit Bag - A bag with a lock or a tamper-proof plastic bag with a seal used to contain cash, cash equivalents, or checks intended for deposit.

 Post-dated Check - A check written to specify disbursement on a future date.